edgewall/trac/doc/api/trac_env.rst

 Components
 ----------

-The :class:`Environment` is special in the sense it is not only a :class:`Component`, but also a :class:`ComponentManager`.
+The `Environment` is special in the sense it is not only a `Component`, but also a `trac.core.ComponentManager`.

 .. autoclass :: trac.env.Environment
    :members: